It’s no secret that group health insurance costs, and unfortunately, employee health insurance costs, are seeing significant increases.

 - Increased prescription drug costs

-Two factors that are contributing to the current and projected health care costs are an aging population and poor general health.
+In addition, there’s two factors that largely contribute to the current and projected group health insurance costs, which are an aging population and poor general health.

-Because older workers are more prone to health problems, companies are seeing a rise in chronic conditions, costly medical problems and the use of prescription drugs, as well as an increase in the amount and frequency of catastrophic claims.
+Because older workers are more prone to health problems, companies are seeing a rise in chronic conditions, costly medical issues and use of pharmaceuticals, as well as an increase in the amount and the frequency of catastrophic, high cost claims.

 Poor General Health

-Poorer health among Americans has also contributed to health care cost increases.
+Poorer health is also contributing to group health insurance cost increases.

-Preventable risk factors such as obesity and high blood pressure have led to increases in chronic health conditions such as diabetes and heart disease - illnesses that are long term and extremely costly.
+Preventable risk factors like obesity and high blood pressure have led to increases in chronic health issues such as diabetes and heart disease - illnesses that are long-term and extremely expensive.

-Unhealthy lifestyles can be addressed through wellness programs to improve employee health and reduce costs, but most savings are seen in the long term.
+While unhealthy lifestyles can be addressed through wellness initiatives to help improve employee health and reduce costs, most savings are seen in the long-term.

 To combat the continuing short-term increases, employers are passing more and more costs to employees through higher deductibles, copays and out-of-pocket maximum amounts.

-Here’s 7 cost-containment strategies to help drive down the cost of health care
+Here’s 7 cost-containment strategies to help you drive down your group health insurance costs.

-- Use Health Care Data to Drive Strategy - A Hewitt Associates survey found that employers cite using health care data to make strategic health plan decisions as their top cost-cutting strategy.
-But the survey also discusses the importance of going beyond accessing data to understanding how to apply it when making decisions and implementing strategic changes.
+1. Use Group Health Plan Data to Drive Your Strategy- A Hewitt Associates Survey found that employers’ top cost-cutting strategy for group health insurance is to use their group health plan data to make strategic and informed decisions about their program.
+But the survey also goes beyond accessing data to understanding how to apply it when making decisions and implementing strategic changes.

-- Put Greater Emphasis on Consumer-Driven Plans - An increasingly popular option in the healthcare industry is the adoption of consumer driven health plans, typically involving a health reimbursement account (HRA) or health savings account (HSA).
+2. Consider Consumer-Driven Plans - An increasingly popular option in the healthcare industry is the adoption of consumer driven health plans, typically involving a health reimbursement account (HRA) or health savings account (HSA).
 These plans offer cost-savings for the employer, but also benefit the employee.
-With proper education, employees can be smarter health care consumers, which can help save you and your employees money.
+With proper education, employees can make smarter decisions about their health care, which can help save you and your employees money.

-- Increase Employee Cost-Sharing - Many employers are choosing to pass more costs to employees or restructure their health plans to incentivize lower-cost options.
-Here’s a few strategies to do this:
+4. Increase Employee Cost-Sharing- Many employers are choosing to pass more costs to employees or restructure their group health insurance to incentivize lower cost options.
+Here’s a few ways you can do this:

 - Move from a fixed-dollar copayment to a coinsurance model where the employee pays a percentage of costs for each health care service